Federal Gun Laws

 The penalties for committing this type of crime can be severe.

-If you have committed a federal offense, the court will sentence you to prison, and you don’t want to have that on your record.
+If you are wrongfully charged with comitting a federal offense, the court will sentence you to prison, and you don’t want to have that on your record.
 As a result, you might lose your right to own firearms and carry them in public and your right to vote under the Armed Career Criminal Act.

 If you want to get your firearm rights back, you will need a gun lawyer to help fight the charges against you so you don’t get a felony conviction on your record.